On parameter loci of the H\'enon family: Synthesis: Proof of the Main Theorem

 \subsection{End of the proof}

-In this subsection we investigate the real sections of the tangency loci $\mathcal{T}_{\R}^{\pm}$ and apply it to the proof of Main Theorem.
-As a bonus of its proof a characterization is obtained for the maps which are hyperbolic horseshoes in terms of the special intersections.
+In this subsection we investigate the real sections of the tangency loci $\mathcal{T}_{\R}^{\pm}$ and apply it to the proof of the Main Theorem.
+As a consequence of its proof a characterization is obtained for the H\'enon maps which are hyperbolic horseshoes on $\R^2$ in terms of the special intersections.

 Let us first investigate the real locus $\mathcal{T}_{\R}^+\equiv\mathcal{T}^+\cap \mathcal{F}^+_{\R}$.

 \begin{prp} The following properties hold for $\mathcal{T}_{\R}^+$. \begin{enumerate} {(\roman{enumi})} \item We have $(a, b)\in \mathcal{T}_{\R}^+$ iff $(a, b)\in\mathcal{F}^+_{\R}$ and $W_{31\overline{0}}^s(a, b)^+$ intersects $W_{\overline{0}23}^u(a, b)^+$ tangentially in $\R^2$. \item There exists a real analytic function: